softwarewolves/riders/README.md

 * Since you will be using PKCE, the authorization server needs to redirect to a page that will exchange the code for tokens.
 * Prior to the implementation of this requirement, the case for using React Router is not exactly compelling.
 Here you can make it shine.
 * There is a, thus far unused, React component that may come in handy.
-* Leverage the React router - at the moment it is present in the application, but not really useful.
 * Error messages are being displayed by the `ErrorMessage` component based on the `error` state key.
 So, if authentication fails, call the `notify` Redux action creator to set error state.

 ### Step 3 - put the app into an authenticated state